bencaron/samba/README.md

     }

 Unfortunately, smbpasswd does not take a hashed password as an argument - the password is echoed and piped to the smbpasswd program.
 This is a limitation of Samba.

+Netbios does not allow hostname longer than 15 characters.
+If thats the case for your, set an alternate hostname to use in node["samba"]["netbios_name"].
+You also need to make sure this hostname is registered and usable for your clients nodes.

 License and Author
 ==================